open-forest-observatory/tree-detection-framework/README.md

 ## Examples
-To begin with, you can access example geospatial data [here](https://ucdavis.box.com/v/tdf-example-data), or use your own data.
+To begin with, you can access example geospatial data [here](https://ucdavis.box.com/v/tdf-example-data), which should be downloaded and placed in the `data` folder at the top level of this project.
 Our goal is to have high-quality, up-to-date examples in the `examples` folder.
 We also have work-in-progress or one-off code in `sandbox`, which still may provide some insight but is not guaranteed to be current or generalizable.
 Finally, the `tree_detection_framework/entrypoints` folder has command line scripts that can be run